 There will also be time to explore the city of Paris in all of its historical, literary, and romantic charm.
 Situated in heart of Paris’ Montparnasse neighborhood, amongst the fresh and popular open air markets and charming boutiques, the hotel stay is full of Parisian charm and our classes will take place in a beautiful Moroccan themed room that opens to a courtyard that can also be used by our writers.

-Faculty includes internationally renowned author and writing coach Kathleen Spivack (fiction, poetry, nonfiction), Diana Norma Szokolyai (poetry, nonfiction), Rita Banerjee (poetry, nonfiction, fiction).
+Faculty includes internationally renowned author and writing coach Kathleen Spivack (fiction, poetry, nonfiction), Kristina Marie Darling (poetry, publishing), Diana Norma Szokolyai (poetry, nonfiction), Rita Banerjee (poetry, nonfiction, fiction).

 1. Full Legal Name

 3. Age & Nationality

 5. Creative writing goals for the retreat

 7. Contact of Two Personal References (Name, Email, Address, Phone, Relationship to Applicant)